-In 1803, a group of Newburyport investors incorporated as the Newburyport Turnpike Corporation in a commercial venture to build a straight toll road from Boston to Newburyport (the highway we call Rt.
-1).
+In 1803, a group of Newburyport investors incorporated as the Newburyport Turnpike Corporation in a commercial venture to build a straight toll road from Boston to Newburyport, which is today’s Rt.
+1

-Guy Hawkes, a Catholic, attempted to blow up the king and members of Parliament.
-Effigies of Guy Fawkes were burned every year on Nov.
+After Guy Hawkes, a Catholic, attempted to blow up the king and members of Parliament, effigies of Guy Fawkes were burned every year on Nov.
 5, accompanied by a day of odd activities.
 The tradition was continued by English settlers in America.

 Mounted securely to a stone post at the corner of Middle and Independent Streets in Newburyport, there was for many years a large cast-iron bombshell, thrown from a mortar at the Second Siege of Louisbourg, Nova Scotia in 1758.
-It was brought to Newbury by Nathaniel Knapp, who served as […]